w3f/polkadot-wiki/docs/learn/learn-assets.md

 transfer all 25.

 !!!info
-    See [this support article](how-to/transfer-usdt.md) to learn more about transferring assets using the Asset Hub.
+    See [this article](how-to/transfer-usdt.md) to learn more about transferring assets using the Asset Hub.

 ### Destroying an Asset